-We have audited the financial statements of STRABAG SE, Villach, which comprise the balance sheet as at 31 December 2024, the income statement for the financial year then ended and the notes.
+We have audited the consolidated financial statements of STRABAG SE, Villach, and its subsidiaries (the Group), which comprise the consolidated balance sheet as at 31 December 2024, the consolidated income statement, the statement of comprehensive income, the consolidated cash flow statement and the statement of changes in equity for the financial year then ended, and the notes to the consolidated financial statements.

-In our opinion, the accompanying financial statements comply with legal requirements and give a true and fair view of the financial position of the Company as at 31 December 2024, and of its financial performance for the financial year then ended in accordance with Austrian Generally Accepted Accounting Principles.
+In our opinion, the accompanying consolidated financial statements comply with legal requirements and give a true and fair view of the financial position of the Group as at 31 December 2023, and of its financial performance and cash flows for the financial year then ended in accordance with International Financial Reporting Standards as adopted by the EU (IFRSs) and the additional regulations of section 245a Austrian Company Code.